-Serena, TeamTrack, StarTool, and ChangeMan are registered trademarks of Serena Software, Inc. The Serena logo is a trademark of Serena Software, Inc.

-Merant, PVCS, and Collage are registered trademarks of Merant Inc. Dimensions, Professional, Tracker, Version Manager, Builder, Meritage, and Mover are trademarks of Merant, Inc.

-All other products or company names are used for identification purposes only, and may be trademarks of their respective owners.
+Serena, TeamTrack, StarTool, PVCS, Collage, Comparex, Dimensions, RTM, Change Governance, and ChangeMan are registered trademarks of Serena Software, Inc. The Serena logo, Professional, Version Manager, Builder, Meritage, Command Center, Composer, Reviewer, Mariner, and Mover are trademarks of Serena Software, Inc. All other products or company names are used for identification purposes only, and may be trademarks of their respective owners.